 Nicolsky, D.J., Suleimani, E.N., Combellick, R.A., and Hansen, R.A., 2011, Tsunami inundation maps of Whittier and western Passage Canal, Alaska: Report of Investigation RI 2011-7, Alaska Division of Geological & Geophysical Surveys, Fairbanks, Alaska, United States.

 This is a vector data set.

-The horizontal datum used is North American Datum of 1983.
+The horizontal datum used is World Geodetic System of 1984.

 The semi-major axis of the ellipsoid used is 6378137.